Participant Pathways Research

 The Australian Government Department of Employment and Workplace Relations has commissioned Wallis Social Research to conduct the Participant Pathways Research to help evaluate the Workforce Australia employment services provided by the government.

 For every survey invitees complete, they will receive a $10 eGiftcard as a thank-you for their time.
-For more information, please visit the Participant Pathways website.
+For more information, please visit the Participant Pathways website https://www.wfapathways.com.au/

 When is the survey being conducted?

-The sixth wave of the survey is now closed.
-The next wave of the survey will be conducted between 9 September and 24 November 2025.
-You will be notified via email and SMS when the survey is active.
+The seventh wave of the survey is now closed.
+The next wave of the survey will be conducted between 11 March and 29 May 2026.
+You'll be notified email and SMS with when the survey is active.

 How long will the survey take?